jonatasnetto/Quizzes-Mobile/README.txt

 # Quizzes-Mobile
-Microsoft Quizzes with Python-KivyMD\n\n
+Microsoft Quizzes with Python-KivyMD

 Quizzes-Mobile is a dynamic quiz app created to test the knowledge about Python introduction certification.
-It was created as the final project from my Python course.\n\n
+It was created as the final project from my Python course.

-Goals:\n
+Goals:
-    Mobile access to the quiz\n
+    Mobile access to the quiz
-    Ability to register user and customize their data personal\n Ability to try again anytime\n\n
+    Ability to register user and customize their data personal Ability to try again anytime

-Instructions:\n
+Instructions:
-    Please start your IDE executing the Webpage at main.py\n\n
+    Please start your IDE executing the Webpage at main.py

-    Login: jonatasnetto@gmail.com\n
+    Login: jonatasnetto@gmail.com
-    Password: 123456\n\n
+    Password: 123456

-Structure:\n\n
+Structure:

-      /img - Folder with all images used on the app\n
+      /img - Folder with all images used on the app

-    /db_answers.json - Answers database with JSON\n
+    /db_answers.json - Answers database with JSON
-    /db_questions.json - Questions database with JSON\n
+    /db_questions.json - Questions database with JSON
-    /login_firebase.py - Script with the authentication parameters to access validation\n /main.kv - KV language with the mark parameters and widget functions\n /main.py - Home - Main file with the functions\n
-    /requirements.txt - Information file with all methods needed to run the app\n\n
+    /login_firebase.py - Script with the authentication parameters to access validation /main.kv - KV language with the mark parameters and widget functions /main.py - Home - Main file with the functions /requirements.txt - Information file with all methods needed to run the app

-Features:\n
+Features:
-    Register and Password reset to the users\n Login/Logout\n
+    Register and Password reset to the users Login/Logout
-    Choice the answer with radio-buttons\n
+    Choice the answer with radio-buttons
-    Present the final result with score\n\n
+    Present the final result with score

-Sintax and Tools:\n
+Sintax and Tools:
-    Python\n
-    KivyMD\n
-    Kvlang\n
-    Firebase\n
-    JSON\n
+    Python
+    KivyMD
+    Kvlang
+    Firebase
+    JSON